 What we don’t: Not particularly high quality; won’t fit two snowboards on all crossbars.

-Inno offers a wide selection of vehicle accessories for everything from bikes to fishing gear, and the Gravity is their ski and snowboard rack.
+Inno offers a wide selection of vehicle accessories for everything from bikes to fishing gear, and the INA952 Gravity is their ski and snowboard rack.
 Measuring a little over 14 inches in usable space, the Gravity is the smallest design here and accommodates up to three fat skis or two snowboards.
-The price is on the smaller side as well: At just $191, the Inno is cheaper than our budget pick above and a great deal for couples or solo skiers/riders who don’t anticipate needing more storage space.
-Not only that, but half-sized racks can also be a helpful solution if you have limited rooftop real estate (for example, in the case that you’re also toting a kayak or bikes, or have a small rooftop tent like the Thule Foothill).
+The price is on the smaller side, as well: At just $200, the Inno is slightly cheaper than our budget pick above and a great deal for couples or solo skiers/riders who don’t anticipate needing more storage space.
+Not only that, but half-sized racks can also be a helpful solution if you have limited rooftop real estate (for example, in the case that you’re also toting a kayak or bikes, or if you have a small rooftop tent like the Thule Foothill).

 Given that racks from Thule, Yakima, and Küat are all full-length, the Inno is a nice minimalist option to have on your radar.
-Rhino-Racks also offers a few in their 10-inch and 13-inch models, which check in at $143 and $166, respectively.
+Rhino-Racks also offers a couple in their 10-inch and 13-inch models, which check in at $153 and $178, respectively.
 Keep in mind that you do sacrifice some quality with all of these budget models—the Inno in particular is a challenge to install, and many users report issues with stuck locks.
-Further, snowboarders will want to exercise caution: If you’re toting two boards, they’ll need to be arranged base-to-base, meaning you’ll need tall enough crossbars for clearance between your roof and the bindings of the upside-down board (Inno makes a Gravity rack with risers—also compatible with T-slot crossbars—but it’s not available in the U.S.).
+Further, snowboarders will want to exercise caution: If you’re toting two boards, they’ll need to be arranged base-to-base, meaning you’ll need tall enough crossbars for clearance between your roof and the bindings of the upside-down board.
 But for the right user, the Gravity is a functional roof rack that will cost you significantly less than most alternatives.

 Ski/Snowboard Rack Comparison Table